 The Conference is invited to consider amendment to No. 9.7 and Table 5-1 of Appendix 5 to make it clear that there is an exception for the use of inter-satellite links of a geostationary space station communicating with a non-geostationary space station which are not subject to the coordination procedure under Section II of Article 9, as follows:

-9.7 a) for a station in a satellite network using the geostationary-satellite orbit, in any space radiocommunication service, in a frequency band and in a Region where this service is not subject to a plan, in respect of any other satellite network using that orbit, in any space radiocommunication service in a frequency band and in a Region where this service is not subject to a plan, with the exception of coordination between earth stations operating in the opposite direction of transmission.
+9.7 a) for a station in a satellite network using the geostationary-satellite orbit, in any space radiocommunication service, in a frequency band and in a Region where this service is not subject to a plan, in respect of any other satellite network using that orbit, in any space radiocommunication service in a frequency band and in a Region where this service is not subject to a plan, with the exception of coordination between earth stations operating in the opposite direction of transmission, and also with the exception of the use of inter-satellite links of a geostationary space station communicating with a non-geostationary space station where the need for coordination is not explicitly stipulated in a footnote to the Table of Frequency Allocations.

 TABLE 5-1 (Rev.WRC-19)